 We have been eagerly anticipating the arrival of Netflix’s brand new supernatural thriller The Innocents, which follows the story of teenage lovers Harry (Percelle Ascott) and June (Sorcha Groundsell) who run away from their repressive families to live together, only to find themselves navigating a strange and dangerous new world.
 Despite the Innocents being a supernatural drama, Acme was tasked with making prop graphics that were relatable in today’s world.

 Among the long list of graphics props made for The Innocents were the animated sequences.
 A notable one shown in episode two is the online poker game, we created everything from characters to the interface and interactive animated elements.

-Prop beer is a required by many productions and some of our own designed brands are so frequently featured that you may be mistaken in believing that they are in fact real.
-Everyone knows the major brands so it’s important that the fictional label is not going to infringe any copyrights but is still relatable.
+Prop beer is required by many productions, some of our own designs are so frequently featured that you may be mistaken in believing that they are in fact real.
+Everyone knows the major brands so it’s important that the fictional label is not going to infringe on any copyright laws yet is still relatable.
 Having recently introduced metallic cans to our repertoire; our graphic beer props look like they have come straight off the supermarket shelf.